mesos/kafka/README.md

   groupBy         - all values are the same groupBy:3       - all values are within 3 different groups

-Note: use "" arg to unset the option
+Note: use "" arg to unset an option
 ```

 Starting brokers in the cluster